MShaw1223/NEA-OLD/README.md

-# NEA I have decided to create an SPA for my computer science project
+# NEA: A trading tracker SPA for my computer science project